 USDA Inspection Photos

 It’s one thing to read about puppy mills—but it’s an entirely different thing to see them for yourself.
 The United States Department of Agriculture (USDA) conducts inspections of federally licensed dog breeders.
 During these inspections, USDA inspectors document, photograph and record violations.
-View our gallery of inspection photos provided by the USDA to see how dogs in licensed breeding facilities are really treated.
+View our gallery of inspection photos provided by the USDA to see how animals in licensed breeding facilities are really treated.

 What Is the U.S. Government Doing?